chasecaleb/chasecaleb/README.md

-All of my personal repositories are at gitlab.com/chasecaleb.
+All of my own repositories are hosted at https://gitlab.com/chasecaleb - feel free to check them out.
 I only use this Github account for open-source contributions.